 At AlgoMonster, we love systems.
 We are big believers in systems over goals.

-This means basic stuff like array, stack, linked list.
+This means basic stuff like an array, stack, or linked list.
 Stuff you'd use in daily programming.
 If you have any real-life coding experience, you should know these already.
-Although depending on your understanding, you may have to brush up on how things work behind the scene a little bit.
+Although depending on your understanding, you may have to brush up on how things work behind the scene.
 We have language-specific data structure overviews to get you started.

-There are literally thousands of problems out there on the internet you can practice and that can be really overwhelming.
-The good news is they are only a handful of common patterns you need to know.
-Once you master the patterns you'll be able to apply the techniques to solve other problems.
-The key is to understand the common patterns really really well and being able to code them bug-free.
-For each pattern and its example problems, we have inline editors and test cases for you to practice what you've learned right away.
-Do this as many times until you can code them bug-free quickly.
+There are literally thousands of problems out there on the internet you can practice, which can be overwhelming.
+The good news is that there are only a handful of common patterns you need to know.
+Once you master the patterns, you'll be able to apply the techniques to solve other problems.

 Why mastering the pattern is important

-Because we don't know what we don't know.
-Humans can only infer from the things we know.
+Because we don't know what we don't know, humans can only infer from what we know.
 If a problem requires prior knowledge and we don't have that knowledge, then it's essentially intractable.
 This is especially true in a coding interview with limited time.
-When the pressure comes, we don't normally rise to the occasion.
+When the pressure comes, we don't usually rise to the occasion.
 Instead, we fall to our highest preparation.

 Can't I figure out these patterns myself?